naveenreddyalka/cisco/README.md

 http://localhost:8080/malware/
 ```

-This application has Oauth2 setup via GitHub, on the welcomr page you will need to click the link to get authenticated
+This application has Oauth2 setup via GitHub, on the welcome page you will need to click the link to get authenticated

 This Applciation provides one API